AdvReal: Physical Adversarial Patch Generation Framework for Security Evaluation of Object Detection Systems

 \subsection{Non-rigid surfaces modeling}

-Methods based on shear transformation or 3D thin plate spline(3D-TPS) disregarding the nonlinear deformation characteristics of real fabrics~\cite{wei2024physical}.
-Such an simplification gives rise to two crucial shortcomings in adversarial pattern deployment: (1) geometric discontinuities in high-curvature regions of cloth folds; and (2) physically implausible stretching artifacts during dynamic body movements, leading to noticeable texture distortions.
+Methods based on shear transformation or 3D thin plate spline (3D-TPS) often disregard the nonlinear deformation characteristics of real fabrics~\cite{wei2024physical}.
+The simplification leads to two key limitations in adversarial pattern deployment: (1) geometric discontinuities in high-curvature regions of cloth folds, and (2) physically implausible stretching artifacts during dynamic body movements, resulting in noticeable texture distortions.

-To improve realism in fabric deformation, we integrate a physics-driven approach that analyzes the motion flow of the clothes mesh to estimate load-bearing stress points.
-These stress points serve as key locations for generating natural, non-rigid folds, ensuring diverse but realistic fabric behavior even under consistent adversarial training motions~\cite{gundogdu2020garnet}.
+To improve realism in fabric deformation, we integrate a physics-based modeling strategy that analyzes the motion flow of the clothing mesh to estimate load-bearing stress points.
+These stress points are used as anchors for generating natural, non-rigid folds, ensuring diverse yet realistic fabric behavior even under consistent adversarial training motions~\cite{gundogdu2020garnet}.

 We estimate the stress tensor at each vertex \( \mathbf{v}_i \) in the garment mesh \( \mathcal{M} = (\mathcal{V}, \mathcal{E}) \), where stress is accumulated from neighboring vertices: